-- Pack disinfecting wipes, prescriptions, bandages, and sunscreens in an easily accessible bag, according to the Centers for Disease Control and Prevention.1
+- Pack masks, hand sanitizer, disinfecting wipes, prescriptions, bandages and sunscreens in an easily accessible bag.

 Tips during the trip

-- Your exercise routine doesn’t have to go by the wayside, says active.com.
-Take advantage of hotel exercise rooms and local parks for walking or running.3
+- Your exercise routine doesn’t have to go by the wayside while you are traveling this summer.
+Try some wall push-ups in your hotel room.
+Take advantage of local parks for walking or running.

-- Drink plenty of water and have at least one daily fresh/healthy meal.
-Try to avoid binging, which can lead to poor sleep and mood swings.2
+- Drink plenty of water and have at least one fresh and healthy meal every day while traveling this summer.
+Try to avoid binging on rich food, which can lead to poor sleep and mood swings.

 Planes, trains and automobiles

-- If you are traveling by train or plane, alert staff if you notice any suspicious or unusual behavior.
+- If you are traveling this summer by train or plane, wear a mask and alert staff if you notice any suspicious or unusual behavior.

-- To keep your blood flowing, always get out and stretch your legs by standing up or walking at least once every hour, per-guidelines provided by the Food and Drug Administration.
+- To keep your blood flowing, always get out and stretch your legs by standing up or walking at least once every hour, if allowed.

 - If you’re using ground transportation for summer travel, make sure to follow local regulations for mask-wearing even if you have gotten the COVID-19 vaccine.